UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Experimentation Details

-\textbf{Data augmentation:} Data augmentation is an essential constituent to regularize any deep neural network based model.
-We make use of some of the standard augmentation techniques such as image flipping with a probability of $0.3$, random scaling of images in range $0.8$ to $1.2$, adding Gaussian noise, blur effect and enhancing contrast.
+\textbf{Data augmentation:} Data augmentation is an essential constituent to regularize any deep neural network-based model.
+We make use of some of the standard augmentation techniques such as image flipping with a probability of $0.3$, random scaling of images in the range $0.8$ to $1.2$, adding Gaussian noise, blur effect, and enhancing contrast.

-Table \ref{tab:ablation_data_aug} sums up the role of curriculum learning, shadow inpainting and data augmentation individually and the various combinations.
-This ablation study is performed on both weakly-supervised and fully-supervised setups indicating that both these training strategies are beneficial to learn shadow removal task.
+Table \ref{tab:ablation_data_aug} sums up the role of curriculum learning, shadow inpainting, and data augmentation individually and the various combinations.
+This ablation study is performed on both weakly-supervised and fully-supervised setups indicating that both these training strategies are beneficial to learn shadow removal tasks.

-\textbf{Illuminance factor ($\bm{\mu}$):} The DeShadower Network maximises the information with ``bright" synthetic augmentations generated by the Illumination Network.
+\textbf{Illuminance factor ($\bm{\mu}$):} The DeShadower Network maximizes the information with ``bright" synthetic augmentations generated by the Illumination Network.
 The effectiveness of the Illumination Network is verified from the results in Fig. \ref{fig:shadow_removal_ablation}.
 To train the Illumination Network, we sample shadow regions from the dataset and vary their brightness by $\mu-5, \mu, \mu+5$.
-The different values experimented for the Illuminance factor ($\mu$) is presented in Table \ref{tab:mu_table}.
+The different values experimented for the Illuminance factor ($\mu$) are presented in Table \ref{tab:mu_table}.
 We find that setting the value of $\mu$ at $50$ gives the most optimal results in shadow removal performance.
 For the fully-supervised setup, since the ground-truth images are available, the optimal level of brightness is obtained from those samples itself, consequently, $\mu = 0$ gives the best performance.